-38) The provides that a person who commits a crime of violence motiv ated by § gendei shall be liable to tl ne party injured.
+- 50) The provides that a person who commits a crime of violence motivated by gender that deprives another of rights shall be liable to the party injured.

 - A) Civil Rights Act of 1991

 - B) Federal Violence Against Women Act of 1994

 - C) Pregnancy Discrimination Act

 - D) Vocational Rehabilitation Act of 1973

-Explanation: B) The Federal Violence Against Women Act of 1994 provides that a person who commits a crime of violence motivated by gender shall be liable to the party injured.
+Explanation: B) The Federal Violence Against Women Act of 1994 provides that a person who commits a crime of violence motivated by gender and thus deprives another of rights shall be liable to the party injured.
 The law offers an additional path women can use to seek relief for violent sexual harassment.